Cultural norms, traditions and values. Cultural traditions, values, norms

 I think that such concepts as life values and norms are the basis of culture and are of great importance in the life of every person.

-No society can do without values.
+No society can survive without values.

 But this does not mean that they are the same for every person.